COOPERATIVE PURCHASE OF EXCESS MEMBER OWNED GENERATION CAPACITY

 Eligible Renewable Electrical Generating Facility (hereafter “EREGF”) means a generator powered by solar electric energy, wind, dedicated crops grown for electricity generation, anaerobic digestion of livestock or food processing waste, fuel cells or microturbines powered by renewable fuels, or hydroelectric energy.

-Net Electricity Metering (hereafter “Net Metering”) means the measurement, during the billing period applicable to an eligible member, of the net amount of electricity supplied by the Cooperative to the member’s premises or provided to the Cooperative by the member.
+Net Electricity Metering (hereafter “Net Metering”) means the measurement, during the billing period applicable to an existing member, of the net amount of electricity supplied by the Cooperative to the member’s premises or provided to the Cooperative by the member.
 Existing members receiving service as of December 31, 2016, and billed as Net Metering, as set forth in the above sentence, will be allowed to continue under existing Net Metering provisions for a period of five (5) ten (10) years, ending May 31, 2027.
 Thereafter the member shall be billed in accordance with Avoided Costs provisions.

-This Net Metering policy applies to eligible Cooperative members that choose to interconnect their EREGF with the Cooperative’s distribution system and operate same in parallel with the Cooperative system.
+This policy applies to eligible Cooperative members that choose to interconnect their EREGF with the Cooperative’s distribution system and operate the same in parallel with the Cooperative system.

 - The eligible Cooperative member shall first comply with the provisions of the Cooperative’s Policy 472 – Interconnection and Parallel Operation of Distributed Generation.

 - The Cooperative will install and maintain metering equipment capable of measuring the flow of electricity both into and out of the member’s facility at the same rate and ratio.
-If member’s existing meter is not capable of meeting this requirement, or if the member requests an additional meter, the cost of installing and maintaining same shall be paid by the member.
+If the member requests an additional meter, the cost of installing and maintaining the same shall be paid by the member.

-- For EREGFs with a nameplate rating over 10 kW and less than 40 kW, the Cooperative shall compensate the eligible member for any kilowatt-hours generated onto the Cooperative’s distribution system at the Cooperative’s Avoided Costs of electricity supply over the monthly periods or as otherwise determined by the terms of a power purchase agreement negotiated between the member and Cooperative.
+- The Cooperative shall compensate the eligible member for any kilowatt-hours generated onto the Cooperative’s distribution system at the Cooperative’s Avoided Costs of electricity supply over the monthly periods or as otherwise determined by the terms of a power purchase agreement negotiated between the member and Cooperative.
 Alternative arrangements may include but are not limited to:

 - monthly capacity fees representing Capacity Costs,